nickfargo/omicron/README.md

 O.lookup( object, path, [ separator ] )
 ```

-Retrieves the value at the location indicated by the provided `path` string inside a nested object `object`.
+Retrieves the value at the location indicated by the provided `path` string inside a nested `object`.

 ```javascript
 var object = { a: { b:42 } };